google/highway/g3doc/quick_reference.md

     either `sum1[j]` or lane `j` of the return value, where `j = P(i)` and `P` is a permutation.
 The only guarantee is that `SumOfLanes(d, Add(return_value, sum1))` is the sum of all `a[i] * b[i]`.
 This is useful for computing dot products and the L2 norm.
+The initial value of `sum1` before any call to `ReorderWidenMulAccumulate` must be zero (because it is unused on some platforms).
+It is safe to set the initial value of `sum0` to any vector `v`; this has the effect of increasing the total sum by `GetLane(SumOfLanes(d, v))` and may be slightly more efficient than later adding `v` to `sum0`.

 *   `VW`: `{f,i}32` \
     <code>VW **RearrangeToOddPlusEven**(VW sum0, VW sum1)</code>: returns in